Vince14Genius/IPA-Keyboard-iOS/README.md

 - [ ] Delayed refresh of collection view items when scrolling

-- [ ] Edges of certain larger symbols are cut off by UILabel inside KeyButtonCell
+- [ ] The bottom of "◌̩" is cut off (this is probably a font problem)

 - [ ] If the user switched to this keyboard before using WeChat Pay, this keyboard replaces the system numerical keyboard, rendering the user unable to enter numbers for WeChat Pay's numerical field